axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   <p>Unfortunately, you usually have no idea how what you do connects to the profit-making goals, or the tactics, or the strategy.
 Your job is whatever your boss says it is, and everything else is a black box to you.</p>
   <p>In a co-managed company, everything about the company is transparent.
 So you can figure out how what you do ties to your company&rsquo;s sustainability (<em>i.e.</em>, financials, strategy, tactics, etc.).</p>
  <h2>Other Things&hellip;</h2>
   <p>The Lesser Bosses are, in theory, responsible for many, many other things.
-But, as often as not, these go undone or are done sporadically because the Lesser Bosses spend their time doing one thing or another for their bosses.</p>
+Unfortunately, these things go undone or are done sporadically because the Lesser Bosses spend their time doing one thing or another for their bosses.</p>

 <h1>Decentralizing the Boss</h1>
  <p>The <span class="_paradigm">FIAT</span> hierarchy is hostile to doing business.
 It makes innovation nearly impossible.
 A tremendous amount of money and effort is wasted on the hierachy and &ldquo;control theater,&rdquo;.
 Companies can become immediately more efficient by letting go of the illusion of control and letting people co-manage themselves.